 Not your normal accommodation option, the Virgin Islands Environmental Resource Station (VIERS) is not a hotel, rather a biology field station with a remote eco-camp.
 Guests interested in making their vacation about learning the ins-and-outs of marine and terrestrial natural resources of the Virgin Islands are the ideal guests of this eco-friendly spot.

-Positioned near the center of the island of St. John, Virgin Islands Environmental Resource Station welcomes customers wanting to stay on this beautiful island.
-The center of Coral Bay is a mile and a half (three kilometers) to the north-northeast.
+Located just outside the heart of the island of St. John, Virgin Islands Environmental Resource Station happily welcomes travelers who are thinking about staying on this beautiful island.
+If you're curious, the center of Coral Bay is a mile and a half (three kilometers) to the north-northeast.

 VIERS has rustic accommodations for up to 68 guests within 12 wooden and screened cabins.
 Some rooms have kitchens, while others do not, and on site you will also find a meeting tent, library, classroom, staff rooms, dining hall.